BlackRock, Inc. (NYSE:BLK), Goldman Sachs Group, Inc. (The) (NYSE:GS) - TrueRisk Labs: Using Machine Learning To Navigate The Paradigm Shift In Fintech

 TrueRisk Labs: Using Machine Learning To Navigate The Paradigm Shift In Fintech

 Unlike other portmanteaus in the English language (think “smog” or “brunch”), the definition for “fintech” — financial technology — is evolving, due largely to the machine learning that is increasingly driving it.
 Refinements in the structure and application of AI algorithms and robo-advising platforms now allow firms that specialize in fintech to deliver market access to their clientele on a scale previously unavailable to all but a select few.
-TrueRisk Labs is one such a la carte AI firm harnessing its proprietary artificial neural networks to distribute artificial-ntelligence-as-a-Service (AIaaS) across the financial services industry.
+TrueRisk Labs is one such a la carte AI firm harnessing its proprietary artificial neural networks to distribute Artificial-Intelligence-as-a-Service (AIaaS) across the financial services industry.
 In this way, TRL is applying its predictive analytics engine to generate trading signals in a hyper-connected world, allowing more companies, traders, and investors to have a say in redefining fintech’s future.

 That approach stands to be a very impactful, given the rate of change in the field of machine learning.
 The stats surrounding computing illuminate the sheer scale of change that has occurred in data generation, processing speed, the physical and digital footprint of that data, and, of course, its cost.
 In 1980, the average price of one gigabyte was $437,500.
 Now that cost is less than two cents.

 Since the 1990s, history has seen the world’s computers go from generating around 100 GB per day in data to roughly 50,000 GB per second now.
 If we then factor in the incredible growth and scale of machine intelligence, the processing power available becomes pretty impressive: 20 years after IBM's (NYSE: IBM) Deep Blue beat Garry Kasparov at chess, DeepMind’s AlphaGo defeated the Go world champions Lee Sedol and Ke Jie, respectively, in 2016 and 2017.
-DeepMind then built another version AlphaGo Zero, and trained it to learn by playing millions of games against itself, with no human statistical input.
+DeepMind then built another version, AlphaGo Zero, and trained it to learn by playing millions of games against itself, with no human statistical input.
 Within 72 hours it had learned enough to beat the earlier version of itself 100 games to zero.
 It took an ancient game of strategy played by tens of millions of people over centuries and became its reigning champion, synthesizing thousands of years of human knowledge in days, developing insights and unconventional strategies along the way.

 Harnessing this type of machine learning has become essential in many disciplines, and the AlphaGo reference is particularly relevant with respect to fintech: processing data to achieve optimum results requires smart humans to build very smart machines, ones that are autonomous, self-learning and not bound by conventional (human) wisdom.